Hexaware and CyberSolve unite to shape the next wave of digital trust and intelligent security. Learn More

 Artificial intelligence allows AI development organizations to compare similar apps and software to see what factors led to their market success.
 Moreover, new test cases may be created after identifying the market needs to ensure that the app or program does not break when reaching specific goals.

-A sizeable portion of Quality Assurance professionals’ work is confined to test design scenarios.
+Much of the Quality Assurance professionals’ work is confined to test design scenarios.
 The same procedure must be followed every time the latest version is launched.

-Future of Quality Assurance – Autonomous Software Testing
+Future of Quality Assurance: AI-driven Autonomous Software Testing

-Autonomous testing involving automated creation, test maintenance, and execution through AI/ML is the next frontier in quality assurance.
-It is being implemented at a rapid rate to transform software testing to the next level.
+Autonomous software testing involving automated creation, test maintenance, and execution through AI/ML is the next frontier in quality assurance.
+It is being implemented rapidly to transform software testing to the next level.

-Autonomous Testing analyses the collected data and produces insights and predictions to build test suites and all artifacts usually created manually throughout the testing life cycle.
+Autonomous testing analyzes the collected data and produces insights and predictions to build test suites and all artifacts that are usually created manually throughout the testing life cycle.
 However, the autonomous testing solutions are still in their genesis, and most organizations are uncertain about how to start implementing test automation frameworks while leveraging AI and ML in their testing practices.

 Implementing autonomous testing for its customers, Hexaware has discovered over 100+ use cases for functional and non-functional testing.
-Hexaware advanced autonomous test platform, Hexaware Autonomous Test Orchestration Platform (ATOP), utilizes AI, machine learning, and deep learning algorithms mixed with natural language processing techniques to enable the transformation to move from Automation to Autonomous Testing.
-It collects the data generated during various phases of the application life cycle and analyses it with the creation of inferences with decision-making capabilities leveraging AI/ML technologies.
-The ATOP has out-of-the-box integrations with important application lifecycle management tools, application performance management tools, log tracking tools, defect management tools, and app stores.
-To learn more about Hexaware Autonomous Software Testing offerings, visit End-to-end Autonomous Software Testing.
+Hexaware’s advanced autonomous test platform, Tensai® for Autonomous Testing, utilizes AI, machine learning, and deep learning algorithms mixed with natural language processing techniques to enable the transformation to move from automation to autonomous Testing.
+It collects the data generated during various phases of the application life cycle and analyzes it with the creation of inferences with decision-making capabilities leveraging AI/ML technologies.

 About the Author